oclint/oclint-docs/customizing/reports.rst

 OCLint currently supports plain text report and HTML report.

-Report module will be extracted from core module to make it easier for developing custom report renderers.
-In addition, some report types are under development for largely used continuous integration system, and they are high priority tasks in the current release cycle.
+Report module is extracted from core module to make it easier for developing custom report renderers.

 Report Options
 --------------

-Usually we don't need to explicit specify ``-text`` flag as plain text report is the default.
-In order to see HTML report, add ``-html`` to ``oclint`` command.
+Usually we don't need to explicit specify ``-report-type text`` flag as plain text report is the default.
+In order to see HTML report, add ``-report-type html`` to ``oclint`` command.

 Since browser is a good place to view HTML report.
 HTML report is better to be redirected to a file instead of console.
 It's easy to achieve this with ``-o <path>`` option.